krokedil/avarda-checkout-for-woocommerce/readme.txt

 3. Upload the entire plugin directory to your /wp-content/plugins/ directory.
 4. Activate the plugin through the 'Plugins' menu in WordPress Administration.
 5. Go WooCommerce Settings --> Payment Gateways and configure your Avarda Checkout settings.
-6. Read more about the configuration process in the [plugin documentation](https://docs.krokedil.com/collection/337-avarda-checkout).
+6. Read more about the configuration process in the [plugin documentation](https://docs.krokedil.com/avarda-checkout-for-woocommerce/).

 == CHANGELOG ==
+= 2024.01.16        - version 1.11.4 =
+* Fix               - Use update_status instead of set_status so order status changes are saved correctly when cancel and activate requests fails.

 = 2024.01.03        - version 1.11.3 =
 * Fix               - Limit name of Smart coupon gift card names sent to Avarda to 35 characters.